erik06/erik06.github.io/content/en/_index.md

 ---
-author: Mark Dumay
+author: Erik Slagter
 title: erik06 GitHub Portfolio
 ---

-Hi there!
-I'm Erik—a seasoned front-end web developer and UX designer with a diverse background spanning multiple industries.
-My expertise lies in user interface design and crafting stellar user experiences.
-As a team leader, I've steered a dynamic group of front-end developers, graphic designers, and UX experts in agile settings.
-Presently, I'm expanding my skills at the MIT xPro technology bootcamp, diving deep into the MERN technology stack.
+Hello!
+I'm Erik, a proficient front-end web developer and UX designer with a broad experience across various sectors.
+My core strengths are in developing intuitive user interfaces and delivering exceptional user experiences.
+My recent experience as a former team leader has enriched my skills in guiding diverse teams of front-end developers, graphic designers, and UX professionals, primarily in agile environments.
+Additionally my recent educational achievement includes completing the MIT xPro technology bootcamp, where I gained extensive knowledge in the MERN technology stack.
+This education, combined with my hands-on experience, equips me to tackle complex web development challenges with a user-centered approach.